 Step one is simple, split your mileage into more runs.
 My biggest mistake was going out twice a week, flying round a 10K circuit midweek followed by a longer, slightly slower run on weekends.
 After meeting my coach, Jayson Cavill we split the weekly mileage across three runs, then added a forth and eventually a fifth run day.

 By splitting mileage into more runs you gain not only endurance but time to recover.
 If you do not respect your bodies need to recover you will get injured, maybe not today or tomorrow but it will happen.
+How are you going to improve a 10K running time injured?
 I spent years lying to myself, wanting to avoid change before I finally accepted the injuries were my own doing and not just my body letting me down.

 2) Slow Down To Speed Up